-a retailer ceases to be a registered or licensed participant in relation to the purchase of electricity; or
+a retailer ceases to be a registered or licensed participant in relation to the sale of electricity to customers; or

 an insolvency official is appointed in respect of the retailer or any property of the retailer; or

-an application or order is made for the winding up or dissolution or a resolution is passed or any steps are taken to pass a resolution for the winding up or dissolution of the retailer; or
+an application is made to or an order is made by a court of competent jurisdiction for the winding up or dissolution or a resolution is passed or any steps are taken to pass a resolution for the winding up or dissolution of the retailer in accordance with relevant legislation including the Bankruptcy Act 1996 (Cth) or Corporations Act 2001; or

-anything occurs that has a substantially similar effect to any of the events set out in paragraph (a) – (e) above.
+anything occurs that has a substantially similar effect to any of the events set out in clauses 9.1.2 (a) – (e).

+The Commission may specify Retailer of Last Resort procedures in guidelines in relation to any matter in connection with a Retailer of Last Resort Event.

-Power and Water (Retail) to be the Retailer of Last Resort
+Power and Water Corporation (Retail) to be the Retailer of Last Resort

 If a Retailer of Last Resort Event occurs, Power and Water Corporation (Retail) is the Retailer of Last Resort.